 Human papillomavirus (HPV) is a common virus that can cause cervical, vaginal, and vulvar cancers in women and penile cancer in men.
 HPV can also cause anal cancer, throat cancer, and genital warts in both men and women.
-Around 79 million people in the U.S. have already gotten HPV and about 14 million new infections occur every year.
-In addition, each year in the United States there are approximately 17,500 women and 9,300 men affected by HPV-related cancers.
+Around 79 million people in the U.S. have already gotten HPV and about 14 million people, including teens become infected with HPV each year.
+In addition, each year in the U.S., HPV causes approximately 30,700 cancers in men and women.
+(HPV vaccination can prevent most of the cancers from occurring) Digging deeper into the statistics we find that cervical cancer is the most common of the HPV-associated cancers among women and oropharyngeal cancers (cancers of the back of the throat, including the base of the tongue and tonsils) is the most common of the HPV-associated cancers in men.
 HPV leads to approximately 11,000 cases of cervical cancer per year killing more than 4,000 women.

 Genital warts usually appear as a small bump or groups of bumps in the genital area.
 A healthcare provider can usually diagnose warts by looking at the genital area.